oumaelbou/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 TASK4: a script that lists environment variables.
 TASK5: script that lists all local variables and environment variables, and functions.
 TASK6: a script that creates a new local variable.
+TASK7: a script that creates a new global variable.